yayakix/iyanamarquez.career1/README.md

-To get started on career planning, clone this repo and complete the make-your-own-internship.md exercise.
+To get started, clone this repo and complete the following exercises:

-Schedule a quick meeting with me to discuss: https://cal.com/andrewrose/quick
+- [] make-your-own-internship.md
+- [] finalize-portfolio.md